superfaceai/one-service/README.md

 ## Install

-To install this package just install the CLI globally using:
+You can use this package as a globally installed CLI program:

 ```shell
 npm install --global @superfaceai/one-service